Updated for Flash Builder 4 Beta 2 and LiveCycle Data Services 3 Beta 3

 Creating model using Fiber Modeler plugin

 Right click on the MDDSample Flex project and create new Data Model file as shown in the image below.
-If you cannot view Data Model in the options, you can select other and find Data Model under the Data Modeling as shown in the image below.
+If you cannot view Data Model in the options, you can select “other” and find Data Model under the Data Modeling as shown in the image below.

+Click Next to continue.
 Window with option to fill model properties will be launched as shown in the image below.

 In this screen, set the File name to Customer.fml and click on Next to continue.